 Another, more irritating aspect of this system is that raising some stats will actually lower others.
 Boosting Strength, for example, may lower your Intelligence, making your spells less effective.
 Wielding heavy weapons and armor will lower your speed, ensuring that enemies will get turns before you, and casting spells will weaken your proficiency with physical weapons.
 HP and MP thankfully do not decay, nor do gained spell levels, but the other stats do, all but forcing each of your characters into a rigid Fighter or Mage archetype with virtually no opportunity for a middle ground.

 The original Final Fantasy remains an important milestone for console RPGs, but Final Fantasy II is not held in nearly the same esteem.
-While it does its best to present a compelling narrative and maintains the high standards for graphics and music that became series trademarks, its gameplay sadly does not match up.
-Between the sheer amount of grinding required and the fact that the game seems to actively punish exploration in a genre built on exactly that, it simply isn't much fun to play.
+While it does its best to present a compelling narrative (for 1988) and maintains the high standards for graphics and music that became series trademarks, its gameplay sadly does not match up.
+Between the sheer amount of grinding required and the fact that the game seems to actively punish exploration in a genre built on exactly that, it simply isn't much fun to play at all.
 I'll give it credit for trying something new, but it's hard to deny that the second Final Fantasy is regarded as one of the franchise's black sheep for very good reason.
 There's a good reason it's rarely seen as a standalone release, almost always being packed in with its much better-regarded predecessor.

 Publisher: Square, Square Enix